ruiying-ocean/planktom12_scripts/README.md

 **Output**: Complete HTML report with all visualizations for a single model.

-**Note**: The script reads metadata from `html_parms` file in the model directory if available, otherwise uses default values.
+**Note**: The script automatically detects the latest year from generated map files or breakdown data.

 ### Multi-Model Comparison